Sarah Morgan Bryan Piatt: Career

 On June 18, 1861, she married aspiring poet John James Piatt (also known as "J.J."), who at the time was working as a secretary for Prentice.
 The couple relocated to Washington, D.C., where J.J. had accepted a clerk position in the U.S. Treasury.
-During this period they published a collection featuring a section of poems by each of them, The Nests at Washington (1864).
+During this period they published The Nests at Washington (1864), a collection featuring a section of poems by each of them.
 The work was J.J.'s second book (following the 1861 Poems of Two Friends with William Dean Howells) and Sarah's first.
 Throughout their relationship, J.J. managed Sarah's career, including submitting her poems to periodicals and arranging for the publication of her work in book form.

 In July 1867, they moved to Ohio, where J.J. worked for Cincinnati newspapers.
 They made their home on a part of the old estate of William Henry Harrison in North Bend, Ohio, a few miles south of Cincinnati, on the Ohio River.
-The family shuttled back and forth to Washington, D.C., on a few occasions, such as when J.J. worked for the postal service.
-From 1870 to 1876, Sarah and the children joined J.J. in Washington, D.C., in the winters where he was serving as librarian of the United States House of Representatives.
-During this time, Sarah's poems appeared in the Washington, D.C., weekly newspaper The Capital, founded by Donn Piatt, her cousin by marriage.
+The family shuttled back and forth to Washington, D.C. on a few occasions, such as when J.J. worked for the postal service.
+From 1870 to 1876, Sarah and the children joined J.J. in Washington, D.C. in the winters, where he served as librarian of the United States House of Representatives.
+During this time, Sarah's poems appeared in the Washington, D.C. weekly newspaper The Capital, founded by Donn Piatt, her cousin by marriage.

 Her first independent collection of poetry, A Woman's Poems, appeared anonymously in 1871.
 This came to be her best known work, made famous by Bayard Taylor's book, The Echo Club.
 The volume was followed by several more, including A Voyage to the Fortunate Isles (Boston, 1874), That New World (Boston, 1876), Poems in Company with Children (Boston, 1877), and Dramatic Persons and Moods (Boston, 1878).
 During this period, she also contributed to many prominent American magazines, such as The Atlantic Monthly, Scribner's Monthly, The Century Magazine, Harper's Magazine, and St. Nicholas Magazine.

-In 1882, the Piatts moved to Queenstown (now Cobh) Ireland, as J.J. had accepted the position of Consul of the U.S. to Cork, a job he held for eleven years.
+In 1882, the Piatts moved to Queenstown (now Cobh), Ireland, as J.J. had accepted the position of Consul of the U.S. to Cork, a job he held for eleven years.
 While abroad, Sarah wrote many poems inspired by her time in Ireland.
 She continued publishing poetry collections, including An Irish Garland (Edinburgh, 1884), Selected Poems (London, 1885), In Primrose Time: a New Irish Garland (London, 1886), The Witch in the Glass, and Other Poems (London, 1889), and An Irish Wild-Flower (London, 1891), all of which were issued simultaneously in the U.S. Sarah and J.J. also published another volume featuring both of their work, The Children Out-of-Doors: a Book of Verses (Edinburgh, 1884).